-It is completely normal during teenage years, and even later on in life, to experiment with your sexuality.
+It is completely normal to experiment with your sexuality.
 We all have natural feelings to try and understand our sexuality, and this can involve experimenting with both same-sex and opposite-sex relationships.
 If you are feeling these urges, don’t be scared of them as they will help you to understand your own sexuality.

-Different people will realise how they feel about other people in many different ways and at different times in their lives.
-Some people start to understand their sexuality based on feelings of attraction towards particular people, and other people may find out through sexual experiences that they have.
+Different people realise how they feel about other people in different ways and at different times in their lives.
+Some people start to understand their sexuality based on feelings of attraction towards particular people, and other people may find out through their sexual experiences.
 Everyone is individual and there is no ‘right way’ to find out.

-Feeling comfortable about your sexuality is a really important step that needs to be achieved.
-Quite often, when people start to realise that they are not heterosexual, they may feel uncomfortable and that they are not ‘normal’.
+Feeling comfortable about your sexuality is a really important step to achieve.
+Quite often, when people start to realise they are not heterosexual, they may feel uncomfortable and that they are not ‘normal’.
 This is not the case, and everyone in this situation should try to understand their feelings in order to feel more comfortable.

 Sharing how you feel